-As part of the citizenship curriculum, values, beliefs and ethics teaches you about the differences in what people believe in and the values that they hold.
+Values, beliefs and ethics teaches you about the differences in what people believe in and the values that they hold.
 These differences can be of a religious, political or ethical nature.
-As part of this course, you will study beliefs and values on a range of topics such as inequalities, war and prejudice and discrimination.
+As part of this course, you will study the philosophy, beliefs and values that are associated with a range of topics such as arguments for and against the existence of God, inequalities, war and prejudice and discrimination.

-Citizenship and VBE is taught in year 9 and 10 once every two weeks and the subjects share the same curriculum time so they are merged.
+Citizenship and VBE is taught in year 9 and 10 once every two weeks and the subjects share the same curriculum time.
 These subjects are not assessed for a GCSE and are part of life skills education at the school.

 - Politics

 - Crime

+- Philosophy arguments for and against the existence of God

-- Inequalities including Christian and other religious perspectives
+- Inequalities

 - War including Christian and other religious perspectives

 - Radicalisation

 - Islamophobia and Anti-Semitism

-- Finance

-- Homelessness
+- Money E.g. money management

-- Prejudice and Discrimination including Christian and other religious perspectives
+- Prejudice and Discrimination

 Through reading, discussion, debate and audio/visual content, you will develop your knowledge and understanding of the big issues which are having an impact around the world today.
-You will then be able to consider your own standpoint on topics ranging from politics, crime, to inequalities in society.
+You will then be able to consider your own standpoint on topics ranging from politics, crime, to arguments for and against the existence of God.